 I won’t make you feel like you’re doing something wrong or like you’ve made bad choices.
 I know that every parent does the best they can, and that newborns are totally overwhelming.
 We’ll work together to see what we can improve and if there are ways I can help to simplify your routine.

 Usually we start by talking about your birth, your baby and your health history.
 I will take notes and ask questions to make sure we’re on the same page.
 Next, I usually weigh baby on my super sensitive fancy schmancy scale.
 I will do an oral exam on your baby and may do a breast exam on you.
 We’ll work on whatever feeding issue you’re having; usually I ask to see what you’ve been doing first, then we work as a team on improving the situation.
 I often weigh baby again after feeding to get a snapshot of how well baby transferred milk.
 I may have you pump during the visit as well.
 Then we sit and make a plan based on your baby, your life, and your goals.
-Initial visits are usually 2 hours long and include 2 weeks of unlimited phone/e-mail/text follow up.
+Initial visits are usually 1.5 hours long and include 2 weeks of unlimited follow up via secure messaging.

 - I’ll send you a consent form and health history you can fill out before our visit; this helps us get right down to business when I arrive!